archil620/Due2Do/README.md

 ## Installation Notes
 Minimum SDK version - 23 <br />
 Minimum CompileSKDversion - 26 <br />
-Device's GPS needs to be keep on.
+Device's GPS needs to be keep on. <br />
+Application required will not run on emulator as it requires GPS, hence please intall on android phone.

 ## Code Examples
 **Problem 1: Unable to store and retrieve the image if another device is used with same user.**